 Each school will be vying to take home the People’s Choice Award for Best Student Dessert.
 This year's participating schools are:

 - Tantasqua Regional Technical High School

 Cooking Demos (from 3:45pm - 7pm) Provided by:

 This year, WBC will host local farmers who are all part of Central Mass Grown.
 Each farmer will bring his/her fresh produce, honey, preserves, or dry-aged beef to showcase for the foodie crowd.
 These farmers are vital to our community, and many of them have created Community Supported Agriculture (CSA) programs, in which foodies can participate throughout the year.
 In addition--as many of our chefs create farm-to-table menus--these much-needed farmers are the source of the ingredients for your favorite chef’s signature dishes.

 At WBC, you’ll enjoy luxury and convenience.
 Historic Mechanics Hall is a vibrant and classic concert hall overflowing with charm, character, and sophistication.
 It is the preferred location for entertainers of world-wide fame and significance, and at WBC, you’ll feel like one of them.
-Valet parking, a paparazzi photo mob, balcony seating, coffee baristas, wine tastings courtesy of Julio’s Liquors in Westboro, craft beer tastings courtesy of Harpoon, Blue Moon, Sam Adams and Wachusett Brewery, and a full cash bar are also part of the evening.
+Valet parking, a paparazzi photo mob, balcony seating, coffee baristas, cocktail tastings courtesy of Campari, wine tastings courtesy of Julio’s Liquors in Westboro, craft beer tastings courtesy of Harpoon, Blue Moon, Sam Adams and Wachusett Brewery, and a full cash bar are also part of the evening.

 Come one, come all, and bring your appetite!